0xd4d/dnlib/README.md

 - `ModuleWriterOptions.Cor20HeaderOptions.Flags`: The `IL Only` bit must be cleared.
 - It must be a DLL file (see `ModuleWriterOptions.PEHeadersOptions.Characteristics`).
 The file will fail to load at runtime if it's an EXE file.

+NOTE: there appears to be a bug in VS' debugger.
+If you try to debug managed code that calls an exported method, a fatal execution engine exception is thrown.
+It repros with VS + debug builds.
+Workaround: debug a release build or attach to a debug build.
+See the following issues: [#271](https://github.com/0xd4d/dnlib/issues/271), [#172](https://github.com/0xd4d/dnlib/issues/172)

 Type classes
 ------------